alepulver/my-thesis/README.md

 - Allow viewing results graphically (toDataURL)
 - Add password or token to /reports

-#### Tablet / Mobile

-- Make anchors larger for tablets, show tooltip always (there is no "mouseover")
-- setScale doesn't work, we have to calculate sizes manually

 #### Admin panel

 - Allow downloading as CSV or any tabulated format